The President and his two deputies congratulate the Turkish President on the occasion of Republic Day

-His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, “may God protect him,” and His Highness Sheikh Mansour bin Zayed Al Nahyan, Vice President of the UAE, Deputy Prime Minister, and Chief of the Presidential Cabinet, also sent two similar cables of congratulations to His Excellency President Recep Tayyip.
-Erdogan
+His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai, and His Highness Sheikh Mansour bin Zayed Al Nahyan, Vice President, Deputy Prime Minister and Head of the Presidential Court, sent similar congratulatory cables to President Recep Tayyip Erdogan.

+His Highness Sheikh Mohammed bin Rashid Al Maktoum stressed the strong historical and cultural ties between the United Arab Emirates and the Republic of Turkey.
+His Highness said through his account on the “X” platform: “Congratulations to the Turkish people on the occasion of the 100th anniversary of the founding of the Turkish Republic.
+We wish the Turkish people more achievements and prosperity in the coming century.
+We share strong historical and cultural ties with them and look forward to strengthening our relations to achieve a safe and prosperous future for the two countries and for the world.”

 Follow our latest local and sports news and the latest political and economic developments via Google news